Hard Drive Technology Notes

 Failed or Jammed Motor

-– Symptoms: Platters do not spin or produce humming.
+– Symptoms: Platters do not spin or produce a low humming sound.

 Bad Sectors (BS) / Firmware (F/W) Issues

-– Bad Sectors Symptoms: Slow response, OS restarts, boot failures, BSODs, or drive freezes during imaging.
+– Bad Sectors Symptoms: Slow response, system restarts, boot failures, BSODs, or the drive freezing during imaging.

-– Recovery: Multiple read attempts, skipping defective sectors, reading without ECC, reduced timeouts, reverse reading.
+– Recovery: Multiple read attempts, skipping defective sectors, reading without ECC, reduced timeouts, and reverse-direction imaging.

 – Firmware Issues: Often caused by bad sectors in the Service Area or overflowed reallocation logs.
-Recovery involves rewriting, reallocating, rebuilding modules, or copying modules from a similar drive.
+Recovery involves rewriting, reallocating, rebuilding modules, or copying compatible modules from a matching donor drive.

 RAID / Multi-Drive Considerations